Inhomogeneous Quantum Quenches of Conformal Field Theory with Boundaries: Supplementary Material for ``Inhomogeneous Quantum Quenches of Conformal Field Theory with Bondaries"

 Because $f(x)$ is analytical and non-negative on the real axis $x\in[0,L]$, $1/f(z)$ at least has no poles and thus zero residue within a finite range of imaginary time interval $(-\tau_0,\tau_0)$.
 Therefore, $\tau\in(-\tau_0,\tau_0)$, the contour integral of $1/f(z)$ along closed loop $C(0)+C_{2}-C(\tau)-C_{1}$ in \cref{figSPBC}(a) is zero, where $C(0)$ is the contour $C(\tau)$ at $\tau=0$.
 Note that $C_{2}$ and $C_{1}$ are identical due to PBC and cancel, and $z=x$ at time $\tau=0$, we find

 We have thus proved that PBC guarantees that $\mathcal{M}_{\text{gs}}^{\prime}$ and $\mathcal{M}_{\text{phy}}^{\prime}$ have the same constant circumference $y_R-y_L$ for all the $\tau$ within a finite Euclidean time interval $[-\tau_0,\tau_0]$.
 In this case, the path integral reduces to a Euclidean path integral in the simple cylinder geometry $\mathcal{M}_{\text{gs}}$ in $z$ coordinate.
-This is similar to the simple boundary effect case of OBC quenches, which reduces to a path integral in a simple strip geometry in $z$ coordinate and leads to \cref{entanglement entropy final2}.
-We have thus showed that the previous solution for CFT quenches with PBC \cite{Moosavi_2021} always corresponds to simple Euclidean path-integral spacetime geometries, in a sense similar to the simple boundary effect for CFT quenches with OBC we identified in this paper.
+This is similar to the case of simple boundary effect, which reduces to a path integral in a simple strip geometry in $z$ coordinate.
+We have thus shown that the previous solution for CFT quenches with PBC \cite{Moosavi_2021} always corresponds to simple Euclidean path-integral spacetime geometries, in a sense similar to the simple boundary effect for CFT quenches with boundaries we identified in this paper.

 \subsection{VI.
-Examples of inhomogeneous OBC quenches and a special discussion of the M\"obius quench}
+Examples of inhomogeneous quenches with boundaries and a special discussion of the M\"obius quench}

 In this section, we give calculation details and additional discussions on the quench examples we considered in main text Tab.
 I, and show more plots of comparison between the CFT formula and the tight-binding numerical calculations in \cref{figSI}.